Cantab closes 'black box' fund to new money

-Cantab, set up by a former Goldman Sachs (GS.N) partner and based in the English university city of Cambridge, has seen its assets soar to $4.5 billion (2.8 billion pounds) after years of inflows and strong performance at its flagship fund.
+Cantab, set up by a former Goldman Sachs partner and based in the English university city of Cambridge, has seen its assets soar to $4.5 billion after years of inflows and strong performance at its flagship fund.

 "The strategy is currently at the optimal size for us to continue delivering attractive risk-adjusted returns to our investors," Ewan Kirk, who launched Cantab in 2006 with $30 million in assets, said in a statement on Thursday.